-Through volunteering, you can help to make a positive difference to the lives of people in Coventry.
-The contribution of volunteers is vital to our work and we want your time with us to be rewarding and enjoyable.
+You can help to make a positive difference to the lives of people in Coventry.
+The contribution of people like you is vital to our work and we will make sure that your time with us will be rewarding and enjoyable.

-Life’s most persistent and urgent question is, ‘What are you doing for others?’Doctor Martin Luther King Jr
+Life’s most persistent and urgent question is, “What are you doing for others?”Dr Martin Luther King Jr.

 Coventry Independent Advice Service (CIAS) is a registered charity providing independent advice and information on welfare benefits and debt/money problems.
 Our service is free, confidential and available to anyone living in Coventry.

 - We help to identify and claim benefits, to challenge decisions, to advise on strategies for dealing with problem debt, and to provide information and support on a range of other social welfare issues.

 - Our vision is for a city of empowered citizens.
 By offering a high-quality advice service, and helping people to make informed decisions, we can make a real difference to individuals, families and the wider community.

 - We can also use evidence gained from our service delivery to feed into local and national policy initiatives to influence lasting change.

 - At the heart of our strategy is a commitment to reducing inequality and improving quality of life within the city of Coventry.